concord-consortium/codap/v3/README.md

 ### Notes

 1. Make sure if you are using Visual Studio Code that you use the workspace version of TypeScript.
-   To ensure that you are open a TypeScript file in VSC and then click on the version number next to `TypeScript React` in the status bar and select 'Use Workspace Version' in the popup menu.
+   To ensure that you are open a TypeScript file in VSC and then click on the `{}` button next to `TypeScript JSX` in the status bar and select `Use Workspace Version` in the popup menu.

 ### Development